-The Company's Dairy, Spreads and Biscuits business under Magnolia, Inc. (Magnolia) posted a 13% increase in revenue due to better selling prices and higher volume of margarine, cheese and ice cream, as well as volume contribution of the biscuits category beginning February 2015.
+The Company's Dairy, Spreads and Biscuits business under Magnolia, Inc. (Magnolia) posted a 13% increase in revenue due to better selling prices and higher volume of cheese, margarine and ice cream, as well as volume contribution of the biscuits category beginning February 2015.
+The softening of prices of certain major raw materials likewise contributed to its profit growth.